 It is just so easy to get bogged down by emotion.
 Divorce is hard and seeing a marriage is upsetting.
 These feelings are completely valid.
 And the presence of them means that it’s not really about the stuff.
 It’s never really about the stuff, it’s about control and who has it at that particular moment.
 Fighting over what amounts to pennies ends up costing fortunes in the end.

 Our advice?
 Whenever possible, it is advisable to put your feelings aside in the moment and attempt to work out a livable agreement with your soon-to-be ex.
 Of course, this is easier said than done and you two may end up needing professional assistance, such as that provided by a qualified and certified family law mediator through the mediation process, a less costly alternative to the typical litigated divorce.
 In the end, you really want to have as much say in your divorce, now and in the future.
 Why have a judge make decisions about your family?
 You know what works best for you and for your children.

 Worst case scenario, you and your ex cannot work out every item at issue.
 It is still better to go to the court for a judgment on one or two issues rather than every possible issue you may have in your divorce.
 Your time in court will be shorter and your legal fees will be less.
 And, try your best to work out issues of custody and parenting time with as little animosity as possible.
 Your children and your blood pressure will thank you in the future.

 If you are considering filing for divorce, take a breath and realize that while it will certainly not be a pleasant process, it certainly does not have to be The War of the Roses.
-If you need assistance, please contact us today to schedule your free consultation with a qualified family law attorney or mediator.
+If you need assistance, please contact us today to schedule your initial consultation with a qualified family law attorney or mediator.